-The acquisition terms require Aurcana to pay Silver Standard \$23 million in cash; 15 million Aurcana common shares; and a \$10 million convertible debenture paying a 3% coupon with a three year term and convertible into 6.62 million Aurcana common shares at \$1.51 per share.
-Total consideration based on Aurcana's closing price of \$0.64 on 1 April 2008 is \$42.6 million.
-The acquisition is subject to the signing of a definitive agreement and a closing on or before 30 June 2008.
-The acquisition is subject to certain conditions including acceptance of the TSX Venture Exchange.
+In order to acquire Shafter, Aurcana paid Silver Standard US \$23 million in cash; issued 15 million Aurcana common shares and a \$10 million convertible debenture paying a 3% coupon.
+The debenture has a three year term and is convertible into 6.62 million Aurcana common shares at \$1.51 per share.